tkhq/aa-sdk/site/packages/aa-core/provider/checkGasSponsorshipEligibility.md

 ### `overrides?: UserOperationOverrides`

-Optional parameter where you can specify override values for `maxFeePerGas`, `maxPriorityFeePerGas` or `paymasterAndData` on the user operation request
+Optional parameter where you can specify override values for `maxFeePerGas`, `maxPriorityFeePerGas`, `callGasLimit`, `preVerificationGas`, `verificationGasLimit` or `paymasterAndData` on the user operation request